 There are many ways to connect with locals as you travel.
 Hopefully one, or many, of the tips below will be helpful for you.

-12 Tips to Connect with Locals
+12 Tips to Meet Locals as You Travel

 - Repetition – If you are staying in one place for a few days, find a great cafe or restaurant and keep going back.
 Here's what one reader wrote about her two weeks in Venice.
 “I found a good restaurant, went back every day, and the proprietor and staff treated me like royalty and always sat me next to the most amazing conversationalists.”